 Aziot Home: A Connected Digital Home

-Softengi has developed an IoT-powered platform, Aziot Home App, which manages home environment: house utilities, room climate, house ecology, home safety, noise control, and overall comfort of living environment.
-We created an intuitive user interface that allows to smoothly manage home infrastructure without complex on-boarding and extensive learning.
-Smart visualization in the form of of charts, graphs, and tables ensures great user experience and user engagement with the app.
+Softengi has developed an IoT-powered platform, Aziot Home App, which manages the home environment: house utilities, room climate, house ecology, home safety, noise control, and overall comfort of the living environment.
+We created an intuitive user interface that allows to manage home infrastructure without complex onboarding and extensive learning smoothly.
+Smart visualization in the form of charts, graphs, and tables ensures great user experience and user engagement with the app.

 Smart Space Solution for Workflow Optimization

-IoT App Design is an extremely complex and challenging task, requiring an in-depth research, wide experience in development, and visionary skills.
-Today’s users preferences are extremely volatile and in order to design an attractive and user-friendly product, one must take into account a lot of factors related to target users.
+IoT App Design is extremely complex and challenging, requiring in-depth research, wide experience in development, and visionary skills.
+Nowadays, user preferences are extremely volatile, and in order to design an attractive and user-friendly product, one must take into account a lot of factors related to target users.
 We single out user experience as a key success factor for IoT apps to be commercially successful.
-With our 20 year experience in the development and design of both mobile and web applications, we can help you with UI/UX design for your IoT app.
+With our 20 years of experience in developing and designing mobile and web applications, we can help you with UI/UX design for your IoT app.
 Contact us and let us know your requirements.
 Leave the rest to professionals.